 "I understand," she said finally.
 "I mean I understand and won't say anything about that part of it, but I'll never understand about spies and the rivers and things like that."

-“You don’t need to, Helen.
-It’s for the best if you don’t understand.”
+"You don't need too, Helen.
+That's one thing it's best you don't understand."

 Willemina stood to leave and paused for a moment.
 "By the way, Helen.
 I think I finally understand where Trixie gets it from."